← Blog |

 Pro tip: frame the meal plan as a "starting menu" rather than a mandate.
 This small language shift changes how clients perceive the plan and makes them more likely to embrace the flexible approach.

-When NOT to use IIFYM
+When should you NOT use IIFYM with a client?

 History of eating disorders